You Work For Money and Prestige, What About the Things You Love to Do?

 I know someone who works at least 13 hours a day to set up a marketing plan for a housing firm.
 Hard working.
 Diligent.
 Determined.
 He’s the guy any company would want to hire.

-But one day, the tide changes, someone took over his role.
+But one day, the tide changed.
+Someone took over his role.
 And he was out.
-Only then he realized how much time he wasted doing something not for his own fulfillment, for his dreams, for his own growth as a human being.
+Only then did he realize how much time he had wasted doing something not for his own fulfillment, for his dreams, for his own growth as a human being.

 What have we missed here?

 We missed to strike a balance between building our dreams and building others’ dreams.
-We forgot that success isn’t having the recognition from the company, or the money we earned from working hard, or the material possessions rewarded by our employers.
+We forgot that success isn’t about recognition from the company, or the money we earn, or the material possessions rewarded by our employers.

 We missed the bigger picture.
 We missed to understand the point of our sacrifices.